trungnguyencs/Exit-Sign-Distance-Measurement/README.md

 * `results/arrow_imgs`: contains images with the exit sign label boundaries and the normal Oxyz at the center of the exit sign

 # Run the code
-In the directory `pnp_distance_measurement`, open `config.py`, choose one of the 4 dataset by uncommenting it, and leave the other 3 commented
+* In the directory `pnp_distance_measurement`, open `config.py`, choose one of the 4 dataset by uncommenting it, and leave the other 3 lines commented

-Run `python main.py` in your Terminal
+* Run `python main.py` in your Terminal